gbenroscience/ParserNG/parser-ng-sql/README.md

 [LIMIT integer_literal]
 ```

-Every arithmetic expression anywhere in a query — a `SELECT` item, a `WHERE`
+Every arithmetic expression anywhere in a query; a `SELECT` item, a `WHERE`
-operand, an aggregate's argument, an `ORDER BY` key — is ordinary ParserNG
+operand, an aggregate's argument, an `ORDER BY` key; is ordinary ParserNG
 expression syntax: `+ - * / % ^`, parentheses, and any ParserNG function
 (`sqrt`, `sin`, `erf`, `if`, and everything else ParserNG registers).
 Column names are looked up directly against the `VectorSchemaRoot` you pass